Skip to main content

 Your training course fee will include a copy of the digital course material, lunch and coffee breaks, and CEUs (Continuing Education Units).

-Two-Day Courses: Saturday-Sunday, 18-19 October 2025
+Two-Day Course: Saturday-Sunday, 18-19 October 2025

 Practical Flow Assurance: Strategies for Effective System Design and Optimization